 Goodbye England, hello Scotland!
 We first encountered this lovely part of Scotland on our monumental drive to the Isle of Skye.
 With red ferns coating the hills in an auburn carpet and small, stone bridges criss-crossing the many streams, this part of Scotland is as peaceful as it is scenic.
 When we visited, we stayed at this amazing old water mill: arriving on a stormy and windy night to open fires and the sound of the rushing river.

 Alternative route: rather than crossing straight into Scotland, travel via the Northumberland National Park.
 This magical park is the perfect place for star-gazing and huddling around open fires.
 Dreamy.
-To truly sleep beneath the stars, try staying at this treehouse, complete with opening roof!

 Time from Dumfries: 2 hours